dbanks12/aztec-packages/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 - **feePerL1Gas** - The fee provided per unit of L1 gas
 - **feePerL2Gas** - The fee provided per unit of L2 gas
-- **l1BaseGasLimit** - The upper bound of L1 ammortised gas the transaction is willing to pay for
+- **l1BaseGasLimit** - The upper bound of L1 amortised gas the transaction is willing to pay for
-- **l2BaseGasLimit** - The upper bound of L2 ammortised gas the transaction is willing to pay for
+- **l2BaseGasLimit** - The upper bound of L2 amortised gas the transaction is willing to pay for
 - **l1TxGasLimit** - The upper bound of L1 transaction specific gas the transaction is willing to pay for
 - **l2TxGasLimit** - The upper bound of L2 transaction specific gas the transaction is willing to pay for
 - **feeDistribution** - The contract address and function selector the sequencer must call to process the fee distribution phase of the transaction